Monstera deliciosa (Swiss Cheese Plant) Indoor Care, Propagation, Common Problems

 Remove the polythene and carefully pot the rooted cutting in moist free-draining soil.

-Place in a shaded well-lit place and maintain the soil moist until the new Swiss Cheese Plant is well established.
+Place in a warm, brightly-lit place and maintain the soil moist until the new Swiss Cheese Plant is well established after which you can begin routine care.

-The second way involves coating the stem at a node with a rooting hormone.
+The second way involves coating the stem with a rooting hormone at a node.
 Surround the node with damp moss and then cover it with a polythene film or clear plastic wrap.

 After the roots have formed sever the stem just below the covered part.